 Advertiser disclosure

-Building a diversified portfolio means investing in a mix of large, stable corporations and smaller companies with growth potential.
-Here's what you need to understand about market capitalization and how it should inform your asset allocation strategy.
+A diversified portfolio means investing in the right mix of large, stable corporations and smaller companies with growth potential.
+Learn about market cap here.

 Is buying and selling stocks on a daily basis the right approach?
 And is it even realistic?